Pratham-gupta-235/WellnessBot/README.md

 pip install -r requirements.txt
 ```

-You can then run the bot using the Streamlit interface or modify the code to suit your needs.
+You can then run the bot or modify the code to suit your needs.

 ## Technical Details